wiris/moodle-filter_wiris/docs/environment/README.md

 It is necessary to have a [Moodle development environment](https://github.com/moodlehq/moodle-docker) configured.

-Install the plugin like any other plugin to the folder `/filter/wiris`.
+Install the plugin like any other plugin in the folder `/filter/wiris`.

 You can use git: